Litmus milk decolorization test

-How to Identify Enterococcus Using the Litmus Milk Decolorization Test
+Identify Enterococcus by Using Litmus Milk Decolorization Test

 The litmus milk decolorization test is a rapid inexpensive technique to assist in the identification of enterococci.
 It is based on the ability of most strains of Enterococcus species to reduce litmus milk by enzyme action as shown by decolorization of the litmus.